adaptris-labs/interlok-soiltype-demo/README.md

 # interlok-soiltype-demo

 Example docker image that uses Interlok to cache calls to https://rest.soilgrids.org/query, querying the soil composition for a specific lat/lon combination.
 If the lat/lon combination isn't in the cache, then we issue a query to rest.soilgrids.org and keep the results of the query in our cache.

-The output returned to the caller is modified so that a new json tag is emitted that contains whether the call was retrieved from the cache or not.
+The output returned to the caller is modified so that a new json tag is emitted that contains whether the call was retrieved fromthe cache or not.

 Contains a swagger.yml (for the API call) file and a UI instance, so you can see what's going on under the covers.

 This will be built automatically from the latest `adaptris/interlok:snapshot-alpine` instance in docker hub.

+* Point your browser to http://localhost:8080/interlok for the UI
+* Point your browser to http://localhost:8080/swagger to get the swagger definition for the sample interface
+    * If your port bindings aren't for `localhost`; the default swagger.json won't be available the first time you goto the swagger app.
+    * You can test it via the swagger interface.
+* The size of the cache is just 10 items.